OpenEvalProject/evals/manuscripts/elife-74478/v2/manuscript.md

 ## Materials and methods

-## Data collection
+### Data collection

-## Study participant
+#### Study participant

 The study participant NS has an AIS-A spinal cord injury at cervical level C3–C4 that she sustained approximately 10 years before this study.
 Participant NS cannot move or feel her hands.
 As part of a BCI clinical study (ClinicalTrials.gov identifier: NCT01958086), participant NS was implanted with two 96-channel Neuroport Utah electrode arrays (Blackrock Microsystems model numbers 4382 and 4383).
 She consented to the surgical procedure as well as to the subsequent clinical studies after understanding their nature, objectives, and potential risks.
 All procedures were approved by the California Institute of Technology, Casa Colina Hospital and Centers for Healthcare, and the University of California, Los Angeles Institutional Review Boards.

-## Multielectrode array implant location
+#### Multielectrode array implant location

 The recording array was implanted over the hand/limb region of the left PPC at the junction of the intraparietal sulcus with the postcentral sulcus (Figure 1—figure supplement 1; Talairach coordinates [−36 lateral, 48 posterior, 53 superior]).
 We previously (Klaes et al., 2015; Zhang et al., 2017; Aflalo et al., 2015) referred to this brain area as the AIP area, a region functionally defined in NHPs.
 Here, we describe the implanted area anatomically, denoting it the PC-IP area.
 More details regarding the methodology for functional localization and implantation can be found in Aflalo et al., 2015.

-## Neural data preprocessing
+#### Neural data preprocessing

 Using the NeuroPort system (Blackrock Microsystems), neural signals were recorded from the electrode array, amplified, analog bandpass-filtered (0.3 Hz to 7.5 kHz), and digitized (30 kHz, 250 nV resolution).
 A digital high-pass filter (250 Hz) was then applied to each electrode.

 Threshold crossings were detected at a threshold of −3.5× RMS (root-mean-square of an electrode’s voltage time series).
 Threshold crossings were used as features for in-session BCI control.
 For all other analyses, we used k-medoids clustering on each electrode to spike-sort the threshold crossing waveforms.
-The first n∈{2, 3, 4} principal components were used as input features to k-medoids, where n was selected for each electrode to account for 95% of waveform variance.
+The first $n\in{2, 3, 4}$ principal components were used as input features to k-medoids, where $n$ was selected for each electrode to account for 95% of waveform variance.
 The gap criteria (Tibshirani et al., 2001) were used to determine the number of waveform clusters for each electrode.

-## Experimental setup
+### Experimental setup

-## Recording sessions
+#### Recording sessions

 Experiments were conducted in 2–3 hr recording sessions at Casa Colina Hospital and Centers for Healthcare.
 All tasks were performed with participant NS seated in her motorized wheelchair with her hands resting prone on the armrests.
 Participant NS viewed text cues on a 27-inch LCD monitor that occupied approximately 40 degrees of visual angle.
 Cues were presented using the psychophysics toolbox (Brainard, 1997) for MATLAB (Mathworks).